autonomousvision/convolutional_occupancy_networks/README.md

 ```
 python generate.py configs/pointcloud_crop/demo_matterport.yaml
 ```
-This script should create a folder `out/demo/generation` where the output meshes and input point cloud are stored.
+This script should create a folder `out/demo_matterport/generation` where the output meshes and input point cloud are stored.

+**Note**: This experiment corresponds to our **fully convolutional model**, which we train only on the small crops from our synthetic room dataset.
+This model can be directly applied to large-scale real-world scenes with real units and generate meshes in a sliding-window manner, as shown in the [teaser](media/teaser_matterport.gif).
+More details can be found in section 6 of our [supplementary material](http://www.cvlibs.net/publications/Peng2020ECCV_supplementary.pdf).
+For training, you can use the script `pointcloud_crop/room_grid64.yaml`.

 ### Reconstruct Synthetic Indoor Scene
 <div style="text-align: center">